bioexcel/qmmm_bpg/docs/input_preparation/QMMM_parameterisation.rst

 The CP2K  treatment of the dangling bonds involves adding an atom (usually a hydrogen) to saturate the valence of the unpaired QM atom.

-This must be done for all dangling QM bonds or you will get the following error "
+This must be done for all dangling QM bonds or you will get an error message beginning with the following: "ERROR in the QM/MM connectivity..."

 There are three different link treatments in CP2K which can be set using the LINK_TYPE option.
 These are as follows: